Managing Disaster Recovery in an Amazon EKS Teleport Cluster | Teleport

 Install the

-teleport-clusterHelm chart using the new values:helm install teleport-cluster teleport/teleport-cluster \ --version 19.0.0-dev \ --values teleport-cluster-values.yaml
+teleport-clusterHelm chart using the new values:helm install teleport-cluster teleport/teleport-cluster \ --version 18.1.3 \ --values teleport-cluster-values.yaml

 -